DARK-art108/DevOps-Pro-Assessment/README.md

 ## Introduction

 The repository contains the Ineuron DevOps assesment.
-The assesment contains 3 question's.
-Take any one question and complete it.
+The assesment contains 3 question's. **Take any one question and complete it.**

+## Assesment

 1. Create a URL-Shortner service using any language of your choice.
 The service should be able to shorten a URL and return a shortened URL.
 The shortened URL should be able to redirect to the original URL.